ganeevsingh18/WeatherApp/README.md

-# Weather History App - weather_2
+# Weather History App - WeatherApp

 ## Description
-Weather_2 is a comprehensive application designed to fetch and store historical weather data for any given location and date.
+WeatherApp is a comprehensive application designed to fetch and store historical weather data for any given location and date.
 Utilizing a free weather API, the app provides users with maximum and minimum temperature data which is then stored in a local database for offline access.

 ## Features